 So, if you can’t get a secured credit card, what else can you do to build credit?
 Your other option is to ask a friend or family member if you can become an authorized user on their credit card.
 As long as both of you agree to stay within certain spending limits and pay off the credit card, you should be able to build credit this way.

 If you struggle to pay off credit card debt, ACCC can help.
-Call 800-769-3571 to speak to a certified credit counselor.
+Sign up for a free credit counseling session today.